menu

 date: 11 January 2022

 If you ever worked on projects (which you surely did), you must know that one of the most important factors leading to their success is the project management.
-And this is exactly what we talk about in this article: we give you a complete guide to project management and we ponder on what it really means to be a successful project manager.
+And this is exactly what we talk about in this article: we give you complete information about project management process and we ponder on what it really means to be a successful project manager.

 Let’s start with some theory.
 Simply put, project management is a process of applying methods, skills, and experience to lead the work of a team to achieve certain goal, all within given constrains such as scope, time, and budget.